sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 `dzil install`

-Hopefully you also installed the `Greetings` module earlier so you can actually put your command to good use printing "Hello, World!" to your heart's content right from the command line.
+Hopefully you also installed the `Greetings` module earlier so you can put your command to good use printing "Hello, World!" to your heart's content right from the command line.
 To print a standard greeting, do `sayhi` from the command line.
 To shout it, do `sayhi --shout` or `sayhi -s`.